Tech Fin

 • Brief: Fewer proprietary information leakage concern on supply chain, more supply chain collaboration.

-4. Steering Adaptation: Heat, Driver Performance, and Cost-Sharing in Heavy-Duty Transportation Industry (with Xincheng Wang, Yuchen Wang, Zhenxuan Wang)
+4. Steering Adaptation: Heat, Driver Performance, and Cost-Sharing in Heavy-Duty Transportation Industry (with Xincheng Wang, Yucheng Wang, Zhenxuan Wang)

 • Working Paper